ericgj/rmu-alarmclock/phase2/README.markdown

 This is the second stage of the project, re-implementing the alarm clock using a 'skinny daemon' as the server part (Sinatra app running on local Thin webserver).

 As of Sept 27, this stage is in its infancy.
 Of the three parts of the application (client, server, and alarm), only the server part is sketched (`lib/remindrd`).
+There are no tests yet.

 ## Basic proposed flow through the system